Skip to main content

 Warwick circuit breaker and tax freeze

-• What it is: Warwick’s official downloadable forms page lists applications for a senior exemption, a circuit breaker, and a tax freeze.
+• What it is: Warwick’s downloadable forms page lists a senior exemption application, a circuit breaker application, and a tax freeze application.

 How to apply without wasting time

-• Start both tracks at once: Download RI-1040H and your local form the same day.
+• Start both tracks at once: Check the state forms page and your local assessor on the same day.

-• Use the official property finder: The Rhode Island land and tax data page links many cities and towns to online tax assessments, which helps you confirm the owner name, mailing address, and parcel details before you file.
+• Use the property finder: The land/tax page can help you confirm the owner name, mailing address, and parcel details before you file.

 • Ask these four questions: “What is the deadline?
 Is annual renewal required?
 What counts as household income?
 What proof of residency do you want this year?”